INLOCK Price Reaches $0.0023 on Major Exchanges (ILK)

-INLOCK (CURRENCY:ILK) traded 1% lower against the U.S. dollar during the 1 day period ending at 22:00 PM E.T. on October 5th.
-Over the last seven days, INLOCK has traded down 0.9% against the U.S. dollar.
-One INLOCK token can now be purchased for about $0.0023 or 0.00000021 BTC on popular exchanges.
-INLOCK has a total market capitalization of $2.83 million and $310.00 worth of INLOCK was traded on exchanges in the last day.
+INLOCK (CURRENCY:ILK) traded 3.1% lower against the dollar during the 1-day period ending at 14:00 PM E.T. on October 7th.
+INLOCK has a total market capitalization of $2.86 million and $5,554.00 worth of INLOCK was traded on exchanges in the last 24 hours.
+Over the last week, INLOCK has traded 0.8% lower against the dollar.
+One INLOCK token can now be purchased for $0.0023 or 0.00000021 BTC on popular exchanges.

 - Acash Coin (ACA) traded up 0% against the dollar and now trades at $0.0789 or 0.00000864 BTC.